mschnee/mister/README.md

     └── node_modules
         └── monorepo-package
             └── node_modules
-                └── uglifyjs-webpack-plugin  # but require('glifyjs-webpack-plugin') will now resolve this!!
+                └── uglifyjs-webpack-plugin  # but require('uglifyjs-webpack-plugin') will now resolve this!!
                     └── .cache
 ```

 The next time you build, node will resolve `require('uglify-webpack-plugin')` to that that folder instead.
 That folder only has the cache file, the require will throw an error, and your build will fail.

 # Features in Active Development
 - Use `.mister/build.json` to track which packages have been successfully built, so that larger projects with multiple packages don't have to rebuild them.
-See [this issue](#1)
+See [this issue](https://github.com/mschnee/mister/issues/4)
 - Create a `mister pack` command that honors `bundledDependencies`.
-See [this issue](#2).
+See [this issue](https://github.com/mschnee/mister/issues/5).
 - Create a `mister pack --type=zip` variant that can be used to create zip files that include shared packages for deployment in AWS Lambda.
-See [this issue](#3).
+See [this issue](https://github.com/mschnee/mister/issues/6).
 - Get `mocha` + `ts-node` working for unit tests.

+# Thanks
+A huge thanks to [`@a-z`](https://www.npmjs.com/~a-z) for agreeing to free up the name `mister`.